You’ve Been Diagnosed with Atrial Fibrillation, Now What?

 A-Fib & General Wellness

 A-Fib can result from poor general health.
-Your physician will focus on ways for you to improve health conditions.
+Your physician will focus on ways for you to improve your health conditions.

 This may involve treating high thyroid, blood pressure, and cholesterol.
 Other conditions include diabetes, obesity, and sleep apnea.